zhenghaohe/philipcdavis.github.io/_posts/2017-03-29-Write-For-Yourself.md

 ---

 There is tremendous value in writing for yourself.
-You learn to think clearly.
 You aren’t thinking about blog traffic or vanity metrics.
 You are focused on ideas.

 An life shifting idea is more important than a blog post.
-Writing will slow you down so you can mull over your ideas and flesh them out.
+Writing will slow you down so you can observe the shape of your idea and flesh it out.

 >the act of composition, or creation, disciplines the mind; writing is one way to go about thinking, and the practice and habit of writing not only drain the mind but supply it, too. <br><br> - Strunk and White